micalevisk/cache-visualization/README.md

 ==============
 **Cache Simulator**: Responsible for modeling a single level of a cache.
 * CacheSimulator(): The prototype pattern is used to define cache simulators in the following manner: ``` var simulator = new CacheSimulator( {Cache Size}, {Block Size}, {Set Size}, {Access Time} ); ``` which will create a new cache simulator.
 * CacheSimulator.resolveRequest( address, [nextCacheLevels], [ignoreHit] ): This will do a memory request on the given cache for the provided address.
-If the cache evicts dirty data, or does not have the requested data then a request to the next cache level defined on the array nextCacheLevels. ignoreHit will disable the recording of a hit/miss for the request.
+If the cache evicts dirty data, or does not have the requested data, then a request to the next cache levelwill be generated.
+The lower cache levels are passed into this function with the nextCacheLevels optional parameter( which is expecting an array of CacheSimulators ).
+If ignoreHit is truthy this will disable the recording of a hit/miss for the request.
 This is used when Block Size > 1 for populating the complete block.
 * CacheSimulator.cacheType(): Returns the type of the cache: 0 = n-Way Set Associative, 1 = Fully Associative, 2 = Direct Mapped.
 * CacheSimulator.getAddressComponents( address ): Returns an dictionary with the following attributes: tag, offset, set, raw.
 Each attribute will be the correct for the cache object.